xLoadingx/custom-avatars-code/README.md

         - Blink Settings
             - Auto Blink: Toggles blinking
             - Blink Interval: The random value that waits between each blink.
 X is minimum, Y is maximum.
-            - Blink duration: How fast your avatar blinks (in seconds).
             - Blink speed: How long each blink takes (in seconds).

         - Default BlendShapes